THIS AGREEMENT is made the day of acceptance to the service contract and its terms and conditions.

 (c) rights of the same or similar effect or nature as or to those in paragraphs (a) and (b) which now or in the future may subsist; and (d) the right to sue for past infringements of any of the foregoing rights;

-“Website Services” 1.2 means the Website services to be provided by the Company to the Client in accordance with the terms and conditions of this Agreement as defined in the agreement, it includes and is not limited to website development and website hosting, all these services may be amended by Add Media (Group) Ltd.
+“PPC Helpdesk Services” 1.2 means the PPC services to be provided by the Company to the Client in accordance with the terms and conditions of this Agreement as defined in the agreement, it includes and is not limited to pay per click management, and promotional services, all these services may be amended by Add Media (Group) Ltd.

 1.2.1 Unless the context otherwise requires, each reference in this Agreement to:

 “writing”, and any cognate expression, includes a reference to any communication effected by electronic or facsimile transmission or similar means;

 a statute or a provision of a statute is a reference to that statute or provision as amended or re-enacted at the relevant time; “this Agreement” is a reference to this Agreement a “Party” or the “Parties” refer to the parties to this Agreement.